OUR PROGRAMS

 Email: syd@vyes.ca

-A goal oriented program that recognizes goals are fluid and on a spectrum.
-Goals can include but are not limited to: housing, school, employment and working on coping skills for mental health.
+A goal oriented program that recognizes goals are fluid and may change from time to time.
+Goals are client directed and can include but are not limited to housing, school, employment and coping skills for mental health.

 Focuses on learning, growing and personal development